ashishal/entity-extraction/README.md

 # Entity-Extraction
-Input a question and returns keywords which can be used to search files using Rasa
+Input a question and return keywords which can be used to search files using Rasa

 ## Installation